fcatrin/fts/README.md

-# Fuck This Shit
+# Franco Toolkit System
-(Yes, this is the original name.
-Only available through the history of changes)
+(There is no other good name for this at the moment)

 --
 **WARNING** This project is in VERY EARLY development